stelzinga/MF/Management_Framework-Appendix.md

 ### Project Hierarchy
 As indicated above, Projects are often divided in smaller chunks each with clear deliverables, the total of which is "The Project".
 The following hierarchy is used in this note, but it is perfectly possible to have variations:
 - Project
     - Stream
         - Action

 ### Project Priority
 Inevitably, Projects often have a certain level of priority attached to it.
-One way of managing this is through a notion of *Project Priority* with the following values (in brackets the MSS values): Critical (0-Crit), High (1- High), Medium (2-Med) and Low (3-Low).
+One way of managing this is through a *Project Priority* with the following values (in brackets the MSS values): Critical (0-Crit), High (1- High), Medium (2-Med) and Low (3-Low).
 By keeping the number of priorities low, it remains manageable.
 Often they are color coded: Red, Amber, Yellow, Green or Black, Red, Amber, Yellow.
 Project Priority is determined by the beneficiary of the Project.
 However, and particularly if the Project Manager has many Projects to manage, the tendency will be for each Beneficiary to say their Project is the most important and should thus have the highest Priority.
 This is where the Priority Guidelines come in!

 ### Priority Guidelines
 The main idea is to delimit the criteria for a Project (and Stream, Action) to appear under a priority.
 The result of below approach, is that at the *start* of the Roadmap, see [## Roadmap] Projects should be having priority High or Low and that during the year some Projects can appear in Critical, and Medium.
 The duration of a Roadmap is deemed a year, but have a longer or shorter cycle.
 Similar guidelines apply to Streams and Tasks within the Project if they have been defined.

 Note that above approach depends on how Resources are managed.
 It is possible that a Venture keeps some slack in their Project assignments to be able to cope with new Projects arriving during the year.
 The availability or not of such Resources will mostly change in priority Medium.

 0-Crit
 Applies only to non-planned Projects, i.e., not part of the Roadmap.
-Such un-planned work can only be done for two type of Goals: Secure the Venture (Goal = sec) and Protect the Venture (Goal = pro).
+Such un-planned work can only be done for two type of Goals: Secure the Venture and Protect the Venture.
 The reason is that growing or optimising a Venture (Goal = gro or opt) is not something that comes unplanned.
 There should be very few of such unplanned Projects.
 Priority Critical supersedes all existing Projects.
 So the number of Projects with this priority should be kept close to 0, and there can be only as many as required to Protect or Secure a Venture on short term.
 In most cases Critical Projects emanate from specific demands or opportunities from the Environment e.g. Regulators, from senior Management or internal Suppliers in control functions, or alternatively by self-identified major zones or risk that were unknown until recently.
-Note that in MSS items of Planning Type = Venture, or Chg Goal are flagged Critical as well.
-This assures that they are always picked up on when doing filtering on priority).

 1-High
 This priority should be given to those Projects planned for this years' Roadmap.
 This priority can also be given to Projects that appear during the year, and that if they would have been known about at the start of the Roadmap, they would have been in the Roadmap.
 This may, however, mean that other Priority 1-High Projects need to be reclassified!
 Declassifying existing Projects' priority depends on a) whether existing High Projects were completed before their deadline and b) Resources, which may have increased.

 2-Med
 This criticality is used for any Project that is not Critical or High but that ideally should be done during the year nevertheless.
 The real purpose of this criticality is to keep track of existing Projects without prioritising work on them.
 This helps keeping track of need for Resources and such Projects may be used as input for the Roadmap the year after.
 Note that if a Venture uses a planning approach where Resources are not fully allocated to Projects for the Roadmap, then this priority represents those Projects that can be worked on *in addition* to the Roadmap.
 Thus, Projects with this priority are worked on if there is some slack in the Planning *by design*!

 3-Low
 Anything that will not be done this year but the year after i.e., it is known at the start of the year that this will not be worked on!
 This priority acts as a placeholder.
 Note that any residual Project not finished from above three cases will likely also move to next year but unless they are de-prioritised they will have a 1-High Priority at the start of the year.
-It is very well possible that all Priority Low projects are flagged under Goal = tmp to clear out the Projects that  are not being worked on.
+It is possible that all Projects with Priority Low are flagged under a Temporary Goal (tmp) to clear out Projects that are not being worked on.

 4-non
-This Priority is used for anything that is not the above (in MSS it is used for the Run i.e. Run Goals, Routines, Subs and Drills).
+This Priority is used for anything that is not the above.

 5-tbc
 This Priority is temporary and means what it says: To Be Confirmed.
 It is entered as a placeholder for items for which the priority still needs to be defined.

 NB: if the Priority of Projects is never established, or if a Project is deemed not worthy of investing in anymore it should be deleted.

 ### Project Urgency
 In addition to the manual priority described above, there is a notion of *urgency* caused by an approaching deadline of the Project (End Time).

 The following gives a good indication of urgency.
-By using this approach it can be easily programmed in MMS.
-The approach avoids maintaining an actual level of completion of the Project (not tracked in MSS) and uses only the duration between Today and End time.
-Similar observations apply to Streams and Actions.

-0-Crit
-Projects that are overdue:
-    Today >    End Date
+- 0-Crit: Projects that are overdue: Today >  End Date

-In MSS this Urgency is also used for Chg Goals.

-1-High
-Projects within 1 week of the deadline:
-    Today < End Date
-    Today => End Date - 7

-2-Med
-Projects within 1-2 weeks of the deadline:
-    Today <    End Date - 7
+- 1-High: Projects within 1 week of deadline: Today < End Date AND Today => End Date - 7
-    Today => End Date - 14
+- 2-Med: Projects within 1-2 weeks of deadline: Today < End Date - 7 AND Today => End Date - 14

-3-Low
-Projects more than two weeks of the deadline.
+- 3-Low: Projects more than two weeks away from the deadline.
 Today < End Date - 14

-4-non
-Projects that are completed.
-In MSS it is also used for Run Goals, Routines, Subs and Drills.
+- 4-Non: Projects that are completed.
 ________________________________________
 ## Gantt Chart (Framework)
 A Gantt Chart is a chart in which horizontal lines show work (effort) -to be- done in certain periods of time in relation to the amount planned for those periods.
 It is very useful to give an overview of planned work and how much of that has been achieved and can thus act as a Tactical Plan, see [## Tactical Plan].
 It is a good way to measure progress, see [## Measurement].
 It does, however, not measure progress against deliverables e.g. Cost reduction, which needs to be measured separately.
-The MSS has a built-in Gantt Chart, see [## MSS].
 ________________________________________
 ## Tactical Plan (Framework)
 A Tactical Plan sets out a higher level view of Goals, Sub-Goals and Objectives throughout the year.
 More info on p.
 217 of Principles of Management.
 In addition to showing progress, a Tactical Plan also shows the ratio of Effort in Run vs Change.
 ________________________________________
 ## Roadmap (Framework)
 A Roadmap is an implementation of the Tactical plan that is used to communicate with Stakeholders.
 It is an often referred to term to indicate "key targets to be delivered this year" and these are effectively *Change Goals*.

 A Roadmap focuses on specific *initiatives* which are essentially the Change Sub-Goals, see [## Goal Definition].
 These Sub-Goals, given they are considered specific initiatives, facilitate communication with Stakeholders.

 For example, Goal = Optimisation, can contain a set of Objectives all aiming to eradicate duplicate processes and as such can be regrouped in Sub-Goal  "Eradicate duplicate effort".

 Roadmaps thus include Sub-Goals and are most often visualised through a Gantt Chart.
 Roadmaps are mostly planned for a calendar year.
 Structurally a Roadmap could thus look like this:

 Change Goal abc
   Change Sub-Goal abc - def
     Objective 1.1
     Objective 1.2
   Change Sub-Goal abc - xyz
     Objective 2.1
     Objective 2.2

 and similar for each Change Goal.
 ________________________________________
 ## Operating Model (Framework)
 An Operating Model, *Operational Model* or *OM* lays out the various aspects that make up a Venture across the Profile Tree.
 Although this section focuses on a Venture it could as easily be used for an Activity within the Venture.

-The purpose of this section is to give explain the OM through the 6W Framework i.e.:

-What is it the Venture does (Activities), Why the Venture does it (Revenue generation whilst minimising Cost and Risk), through the sales of Services to Clients).
+The purpose of this section is to give explain the OM through the 6W Framework i.e., What is it the Venture does (Activities), Why the Venture does it (Revenue generation whilst minimising Cost and Risk), through the sales of Services to Clients).
 How the Venture achieves it (Routines, Projects and deployment of Assets), Who does it (Staff, Suppliers), When do they do it (timing of Routines, Projects), and Where is it done (locations).
 In addition, the Operating Model also explains the Management of the Venture.

-The OM is relevant to a broad range of users: the Manager of the Venture, direct support functions of the Manager like a Chief Operating Officer or Chief of Staff, Suppliers, Business Functions, Clients and other Stakeholders from the Environment like Regulators.
+The OM is relevant to a broad range of users: the Manager of the Venture, direct support functions of the Manager like a Chief Operating Officer or Chief of Staff, Suppliers, Business Functions, Clients and Stakeholders from the Environment like Regulators.

-The OM is explained through the Expanded Profile Tree, with a list of aspects to consider for each Item.
+The OM is explained through the Profile Tree, with a list of aspects to consider for each Item.
 The list is indicative, i.e., it is possible to omit aspects if deemed relevant.
 The order in which they appear is also flexible.

 An OM has at least the following components:
 - Executive Summary